kupferlauncher/kupfer/Documentation/Manual.rst

 using ``intltool``.
 Translation messages are located in the ``po/`` directory.

-Kupfer's localizations are listed among Gnome's modules.
+Kupfer's localizations are listed among GNOME's modules.
 Its homepage
 is:

     http://l10n.gnome.org/module/kupfer/